-Over the past year, insiders sold US$2.5m worth of United Parcel Service, Inc. (NYSE:UPS) stock at an average price of US$192 per share allowing them to get the most out of their money.
-The company's market worth decreased by US$11b over the past week after the stock price dropped 7.0%, although insiders were able to minimize their losses
+Insiders at United Parcel Service, Inc. (NYSE:UPS) sold US$2.5m worth of stock at an average price of US$192 a share over the past year, making the most of their investment.
+The company’s market cap plunged by US$8.5b after price dropped by 5.3% last week but insiders were able to limit their loss to an extent.

 The Last 12 Months Of Insider Transactions At United Parcel Service